Fouts on Keith Jackson tribute: What we all should remember

 “You know I can’t come up with the ‘Big Uglies.’
 I can’t say ‘Whoa, Nellie.’
 I can’t do all these things.
 But they were natural to him, and that’s what made him great.
 He had this southern charm, and he had this discipline of being a Marine and just a hard-working guy that never refused an assignment.”

 Fouts misses all of that.
-He said he misses looking at Jackson’s pre-game notes, which were hand-written “with a mechanical pencil in the most beautiful cursive you’ve ever seen” on a yellow legal pad.
+He said he misses looking at Jackson’s pre-game notes, which were hand-written “with a mechanical pencil in the most beautiful cursive” on a yellow legal pad.
 And he misses the phone calls he had with him.
 But most of all … well, most of all, he said, he just misses the friendship.

 “Whenever you lose a friend,” he said, “there are a million things you remember and you miss … (Like) after our final game together, the great 2006 Texas victory over USC in the Rose Bowl for the national title.
 He hosted a party in the parking lot under a tent that we had set up for our broadcast team.
 And he brought some of the finest wines that you can imagine.
 And we just sat there under this tent knowing that this was the great Keith Jackson’s last broadcast here at the Rose Bowl … and just wishing it wasn’t true but glad that we were all a part of it.”

-The Keith Jackson Celebration of Life is scheduled to begin at 4 p.m. on April 15, with gates open at 3 p.m., and all attendees are encouraged to wear their school colors to help honor Jackson’s legacy.
+The Keith Jackson Celebration of Life is scheduled to begin at 4 p.m. on April 15, with gates open at 3 p.m., and all attendees encouraged to wear their school colors to help honor Jackson’s legacy.
 The event is the second within a month where Fouts has been asked to speak on behalf of a former broadcast partner — and broadcast giant — who died within the past four months.

 He spoke at Petco Park last month to honor the late Dick Enberg.